nus-cs2103-AY2223S2/tp/README.md

 - Parameters can be in any order.<br />e.g. if the command specifies `n/NAME y/YEAR c/COURSE`, `y/YEAR c/COURSE n/NAME` is also acceptable.
 - If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br />e.g. if you specify `c/com eng c/bza`, only `c/com eng` will be taken.
 - Extraneous parameters for commands that do not take in parameters (such as `list`, `clear`, `help` and `exit`) will be ignored.<br />e.g. if the command specifies `help 123`, it will be interpreted as `help`.
-- 💾 Codoc data are saved in the hard disk automatically after any command that changes the data.
+- 💾 CoDoc data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 For more detailed usage instructions, check out our [User Guide](https://ay2223s2-cs2103t-f12-2.github.io/tp/UserGuide.html).